-You can usually find fraud-control services that partner with your e-commerce platform in their app store.
-For example, if you search for WooCommerce extensions for “fraud,” you’ll find lots of payment gateways with fraud screenings built in, but you’ll also find add on services like WooCommerce Anti-Fraud and NS8.
+You can usually find fraud-control services that partner with your eCommerce platform in their app store.
+For example, if you search WooCommerce extensions for “fraud,” you’ll find lots of payment gateways with fraud screenings built in, but you’ll also find add on services like WooCommerce Anti-Fraud.

 WooCommerce Anti-Fraud generates a score for each order that shows you how risky it is and why it’s risky.

 Users can choose to automatically reject orders above a certain risk score or to review them before deciding whether to reject or approve.

 The Magento 2 marketplace offers several third-party fraud protection options.
 Some of these services, like Signifyd and ClearSale, offer subscription plans that cover the cost of any fraud-related chargebacks that slip through their filters.
 They also offer scores, usually in combination with detailed customer information.

 Some fraud protection services allow merchants to store information on good customers, fraudsters and fraud attack methods, like this fraud policies screenshot from Signifyd.